Last Updated: November 2013

 - PERS Tier I, II, III / TRS I, II Defined Benefit Retirement Plan Beneficiary Form

 In the event of an employee's death, this form is used to identify beneficiaries for Supplemental Annuity mandatory benefits that an employee has earned.
-The total percentage for primary beneficiaries must add up to 100%.
-The total percentage for contingent beneficiaries, if a primary beneficiary is not living at the time of payment, should also be 100%.
+The total percentage for primary beneficiaries must equal 100% and the total percentage for contingent beneficiaries must also equal 100%.

-Basic and Select Life Insurance Enrollment or Change Form:
+Basic and Select Life Insurance Enrollment or Change Form (Required)

 Both Basic and Select Life Insurance are available to most State of Alaska employees.
 This form is used both to enroll for the benefit and to identify your beneficiaries.
-The total percentage for primary beneficiaries must add up to 100% and the total percentage for contingent beneficiaries, if a primary beneficiary is not living, should also be 100%.
+The total percentage for primary beneficiaries must equal 100% and the total percentage for contingent beneficiaries must also equal 100%.

 Download Select Life Insurance Worksheet (For Your Information)

 In the event of an employee's death, this form is used to identify beneficiaries for Supplemental Life, Accidental Death and Dismemberment, or Survivor insurance that an employee has elected.
-The total percentage for primary beneficiaries must add up to 100%.
-The total percentage for contingent beneficiaries, if a primary beneficiary is not living at the time of payment, should also be 100%.
+The total percentage for primary beneficiaries must equal 100% and the total percentage for contingent beneficiaries must also equal 100%.

 Health Insurance Forms

-The following forms are for Health Insurance eligible employees only (Permanent Full-Time, Permanent Part-Time, Permanent Seasonal, or Long-Term Nonpermanent employees)
+The following forms are for Health Insurance eligible employees only (Permanent Full-time, Permanent Part-time, Permanent Seasonal, or Full-time Long-term Nonpermanent employees).
+You must enroll within 30 days of employment to avoid being placed in the default plan.

 You will need to complete online enrollment at the Division of Retirement and Benefit's website if you are in one of the following groups: